khalayli/ASTransformer-ft/README.md

 All genres performed well, with AUC scores ranging from 0.94 to 0.98, indicative of the model's overall effective classification capability.

 The results are promising, and they reflect the model's proficiency in distinguishing between different musical elements characteristic of various genres.
-While the performance on Jazz & Blues and Metal & Punk indicates potential areas for refinement, the overall effectiveness of the model is evident through the high accuracy and AUC scores achieved.
+While the performance on Jazz & Blues and Rock & Pop indicates potential areas for refinement, the overall effectiveness of the model is evident through the high accuracy and AUC scores achieved.

 ## Confusion Matrix